-Note: These items are also included in the Video Presentation Scoring Rubrics.
+Note: See the Video Presentation Scoring Rubrics for detailed presentation criteria.

 Video Presentation Scoring Rubrics\

 There are two separate rubrics, one for middle school and one for high school.
 The Video Presentation Scoring Rubrics will be used by members of the ADC team, the SCaN team, and NASA subject matter experts to evaluate video submissions.
 Remember to follow the script and provide details on each of the Video Presentation Criteria.
 Teams are encouraged to use the rubric to self-score their video in advance of final submission.
 The video presentation score will be part of the selection process.
 The Video Presentation Criteria and Scoring Rubrics can be found in the Appendix.